varjakm/Andmetehnika_projekt/README.md

 The dataframes we used to make figures, have been also exported as csv files.

 Using Microsoft Power BI Desktop we created a data model including Country, GDP, Life expectancy and Literacy data.
+The data model reads data directly from .csv files in github repository.
 We used Power Query for data transformation - for example unpivot  table to get data into rows per different years for visualization.
+Example transformation script in M for the "df_gdppcap.csv" file:

+let
+    Source = Csv.Document(Web.Contents("https://raw.githubusercontent.com/varjakm/Andmetehnika_projekt/main/ForPowerBI/df_gdppcap.csv"),[Delimiter=",", Columns=69, Encoding=65001, QuoteStyle=QuoteStyle.None]),
+    #"Promoted Headers" = Table.PromoteHeaders(Source, [PromoteAllScalars=true]),
+    #"Removed Columns" = Table.RemoveColumns(#"Promoted Headers",{"", "Country Name", "region", "sub-region", "Indicator Name", "Indicator Code"}),
+    #"Unpivoted Columns" = Table.UnpivotOtherColumns(#"Removed Columns", {"Country Code"}, "Attribute", "Value"),
+    #"Replaced Value" = Table.ReplaceValue(#"Unpivoted Columns",".",",",Replacer.ReplaceText,{"Value"}),
+    #"Changed Type" = Table.TransformColumnTypes(#"Replaced Value",{{"Value", type number}, {"Attribute", type date}}),
+    #"Renamed Columns" = Table.RenameColumns(#"Changed Type",{{"Country Code", "Country"}, {"Attribute", "Year"}})
+in
+    #"Renamed Columns"

-The final dashboard consists of three different sheets, each has focus on specific data area (GDP, Life expectanxy and Literacy).
-User can filter data on dashboard either by year, region, sub-region or country.
+The final dashboard consists of three different sheets, each has focus on specific data area (GDP, Life expectancy and Literacy).
+User can navigate between sheets using navigation buttons on dashbboard header.
+The whole dashboard can be filtered using filters on the right side of the dashboard where are visible filters for year, region, sub-region and country.
+In the left upper corner of the dashboard are displayed the average, minimum and maximum values as dynamic fact boxes based on user selection.
-The dashboard compares the average value in the world to user selected value.
-This allows to compare how specific region or country compares to world average.
-The bar chart on the left enables to drill-down from region numbers to country level numbers.
+The main visual on dashboard compares the average value in the world to user selected value.
+This allows to compare how specific region or country compares to the world average and how numbers have changed over time.
-The tooltip on scatter plot chart displayes the data for selected country, including the location on the map.
+The scatter plot visual on bottom of the dashboard shows the correlation of selected life expectancy or literacy to GDP.
+The tooltip on selected dataooint displays information about county and it's location on the map.
-In the left upper corner are displayed the average, minimum and maximum values based on user selection.
+The bar chart visual on the left enables to drill-down from region numbers to country level numbers.